umbralcalc/umbralcalc.github.io/_posts/technically_unnatural.md

 <!--
 There are things that are technically natural
 ...and there are things which, they say, are not.
+The Universe does not care.
 -->

 <comic-panel src="../assets/technically_unnatural/1.jpg" width="500" top-left="There are things that are technically natural"></comic-panel>

 <comic-panel src="../assets/technically_unnatural/2.jpg" width="500" bottom-left="...and there are things which, they say, are not."></comic-panel>

+<comic-panel src="../assets/technically_unnatural/3.jpg" width="500" top-left="The Universe does not care."></comic-panel>